Tile Grout Calculator

 Is sanded or unsanded grout better?

 It depends on joint width and tile type.
-Use the product guidelines for your application.
+Sanded grout is often used for wider joints, while unsanded is often used for narrower joints.
+Follow the product guidelines for your application (project dependent).

 Should I add waste?